rowland/tuppence/SPECIFICATION.md

     draw_circle(Point(5, 10), 6)

-But we may also bind an identifier to a literal and because the shape is compatible, it will be coerced at the call site:
+But we may also bind an identifier to a literal and, because the shape is compatible, it will be coerced at the call site:

     c2 = (5, 10)